ng-Classic/ng-classic/packages/compiler/design/architecture.md

 ## Overview

-This document details the new architecture of the Angular Classiccompiler in a post-Ivy world, as well as the compatibility functionality needed for the ecosystem to gradually migrate to Ivy without breaking changes.
+This document details the new architecture of the Angular Classic compiler in a post-Ivy world, as well as the compatibility functionality needed for the ecosystem to gradually migrate to Ivy without breaking changes.
 This compatibility ensures Ivy and non-Ivy libraries can coexist during the migration period.

 ### The Ivy Compilation Model

-Broadly speaking, The Ivy model is that Angular Classicdecorators (`@Injectable`, etc) are compiled to static properties on the classes (`ɵprov`).
+Broadly speaking, The Ivy model is that Angular Classic decorators (`@Injectable`, etc) are compiled to static properties on the classes (`ɵprov`).
 This operation must take place without global program knowledge, and in most cases only with knowledge of that single decorator.

 The one exception is `@Component`, which requires knowledge of the metadata from the `@NgModule` which declares the component in order to properly generate the component def (`ɵcmp`).
 In particular, the selectors which are applicable during compilation of a component template are determined by the module that declares that component, and the transitive closure of the exports of that module's imports.

-Going forward, this will be the model by which Angular Classiccode will be compiled, shipped to NPM, and eventually bundled into applications.
+Going forward, this will be the model by which Angular Classic code will be compiled, shipped to NPM, and eventually bundled into applications.

 ### Existing code on NPM

-Existing Angular Classiclibraries exist on NPM today and are distributed in the Angular ClassicPackage Format, which details the artifacts shipped.
+Existing Angular Classic libraries exist on NPM today and are distributed in the Angular Classic Package Format, which details the artifacts shipped.
 Today this includes compiled `.js` files in both ES2015 and ESM (ES5 + ES2015 modules) flavors, `.d.ts` files, and `.metadata.json` files.
-The `.js` files have the Angular Classicdecorator information removed, and the `.metadata.json` files preserve the decorator metadata in an alternate format.
+The `.js` files have the Angular Classic decorator information removed, and the `.metadata.json` files preserve the decorator metadata in an alternate format.

 ### High Level Proposal

 We will produce two compiler entry-points, `ngtsc` and `ngcc`.

-`ngtsc` will be a Typescript-to-Javascript transpiler that reifies Angular Classicdecorators into static properties.
-It is a minimal wrapper around `tsc` which includes a set of Angular Classictransforms.
+`ngtsc` will be a Typescript-to-Javascript transpiler that reifies Angular Classic decorators into static properties.
+It is a minimal wrapper around `tsc` which includes a set of Angular Classic transforms.
 While Ivy is experimental, `ngc` operates as `ngtsc` when the `angularCompilerOption` `enableIvy` flag is set to `true` in the `tsconfig.json` file for the project.

-`ngcc` (which stands for Angular Classiccompatibility compiler) is designed to process code coming from NPM and produce the equivalent Ivy version, as if the code was compiled with `ngtsc`.
+`ngcc` (which stands for Angular Classic compatibility compiler) is designed to process code coming from NPM and produce the equivalent Ivy version, as if the code was compiled with `ngtsc`.
 It will operate given a `node_modules` directory and a set of packages to compile, and will produce an equivalent directory from which the Ivy equivalents of those modules can be read. `ngcc` is a separate script entry point to `@angular-classic/compiler-cli`.

 `ngcc` can also be run as part of a code loader (e.g. for Webpack) to transpile packages being read from `node_modules` on-demand.